jakob-bauer/partialflow/README.md

 For a training cycle, PartialFlow first runs a forward pass over the graph and caches each section's inputs.
 It then runs separate backward passes over all sections in reversed order and caches gradient values needed for following sections.
-A section's backward pass may include a second forward pass, as gradient computations often requires intermediate results computed inside a section.
+A section's backward pass may include a second forward pass, as gradient computations often require intermediate results computed inside a section.

 ## License
 MIT